Skip to content ↓

 Having completed these modules the pupils will then have the opportunity to select an exam theme and work in the material area of their choice.
 This provides challenge and enables the pupils to work independently, using the skills that they have gained through Year 10 and Key Stage 3.

 In Year 10 the modules will be assessed following the coursework guidelines and there will be end of module tests.
-In February the pupils will undertake the coursework task that they have chosen.
+In June the pupils will undertake the coursework task that they have chosen.

 Useful links: